Sophisticated. Simple. Extensible.

 - It is highly portable, being a machine-independent interpreter, and will run on a wide variety of UNIX and UNIX-like operating systems

-- It is extensible, allowing MUMPS developers to implement new commands, functions, and structured system variables directly in MUMPS, without resorting to modifying or even reading any C code at all
+- It is extensible, allowing M developers to implement new commands, functions, and intrinsic system variables directly in M, without resorting to modifying or even reading any C code at all

-- The new mlib shared library interface allows easy access to MUMPS globals and routines from any C program
+- The new mlib shared library interface allows easy access to M globals and routines from any C program

-We are not yet production-grade, and for production use, we would recommend YottaDB, MUMPS v1, or M21.
-A number of serious issues still exist in FreeM that preclude its use in production environments.
+We are not yet production-grade, and for production use, we would recommend YottaDB or Reference Standard M. A number of serious issues still exist in FreeM that preclude its use in production environments.